precice/openfoam-adapter/docs/openfoam-support.md

 changing the configured timestep *during the simulation* will not affect the timestep used.
 A warning will be shown in this case.

+{% disclaimer %}
-{% include disclaimer.html content="This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks." %}
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.
+{% enddisclaimer %}